remoteintech/remote-jobs/company-profiles/greenstitch-io.md

 ## Remote status

-We recruit employees and interns and provides them work from home facility.
+We recruit employees and interns and provide them work from home facility.
 We calculate product supply chain emissions which is quite complex.
 GreenStitch does the work for you, fast

 * Understand your complete environmental impact
 * Seamlessly Streamline Data Collection and Management Internally and from Suppliers, while Filling Data Gaps with Smart Automation